 NOTE: If you going through these workshops on your own, feel free to create your own Google Analytics dashboard.
 Use your own UA property tag when necessary.

-2. Google Analytics requires a site tag.
-Select the pencil icon to edit the index.html file, and remove the comments on Line 5 and Line 10 so that the gtag.js can be seen.
-If using your own dashboard replace your UA property ID where appropriate.
+microblog-frontend repository.
+Within the root directory, on the development branch, navigate to the public folder.
+Then select the index.html file.index.html file, and remove the comments on Line 5 and Line 10 so that the gtag.js can be seen.
+If using your own dashboard replace your UA property ID where appropriate.index.html<!DOCTYPE html>

 <html lang="en">